kapsner/BiasCorrector/README.md

 ## Frequently Asked Questions

-FAQs can be found [here](https://github.com/kapsner/rBiasCorrection/blob/master/FAQ.md).
+More detailed information on how to use the backend-package `rBiasCorrection` can be found in its [vignette](https://cran.r-project.org/web/packages/rBiasCorrection/vignettes/rBiasCorrection_howto.html).
+The FAQs can be found [here](https://github.com/kapsner/rBiasCorrection/blob/master/FAQ.md).

 ## Citation